mrolli/myitjournal/docs/index.md

+---

+icon: lucide/rocket
+---

 # Home

 On these pages you will find instructions, exercises, cheat sheets, references, and tutorials.
-Originally the material was meant to teach our apprentices in- house a starting point on their quest to obtain new skills and learn new stuff.
+Originally, the material was meant to teach our apprentices in- house a starting point on their quest to obtain new skills and learn new stuff.

 Courses are more work instructions for learners of new stuff to guide them to a